Gillian Anderson: 2010s

 On March 7, 2017, Anderson and the journalist-activist Jennifer Nadel published their self-help guide book for women, titled WE: A Manifesto for Women Everywhere.
 Anderson stated that the book is a "call-out to all women around the world – and by women I include girls, transgender, anyone who identifies themselves as being intrinsically female."
 In April 2017, she played goddess Media in the first season of American Gods – a television series adaptation of Neil Gaiman's science fiction novel of the same name.
 Following the departure as showrunners of the show's creators, Bryan Fuller and Michael Green, Anderson stated she would not return to the show.
 In October 2017, Anderson appeared alongside Glenn Close and Christina Hendricks in Crooked House – a film adaptation of Agatha Christie's novel of the same name.
 In January 2018, she was back playing FBI Special Agent Dana Scully in the eleventh season of The X-Files.
 In January 2018, she confirmed that she would be leaving The X-Files after the end of the season.
 Anderson is set to portray the role of Captain MacLaren in Star Citizen's single-player component Squadron 42.
 In January 2019, she began playing Jean Milburn in the Netflix dramedy Sex Education.

 From February 2, 2019, through May 11, 2019, Anderson portrayed Margo Channing in a stage production of All About Eve at the Noël Coward Theatre for which she received her third Laurence Olivier Award nomination.
 On September 7, 2019, it was announced that she will portray former British Prime Minister Margaret Thatcher in the fourth season of the Netflix historical drama series The Crown.
 Anderson is the second American actress (after Meryl Streep in The Iron Lady) to portray Thatcher in a major production.
-In a statement Anderson said: "I am so excited to be joining the cast and crew of The Crown and to have the opportunity to portray such a complicated and controversial woman.
-Thatcher was undoubtedly formidable but I am relishing exploring beneath the surface and, dare I say, falling in love with the icon who, whether loved or despised, defined an era."
-Anderson received critical acclaim for her role, winning an Emmy Award and Golden Globe award for her portrayal.
+In a statement Anderson said: "I am so excited to be joining the cast and crew of The Crown and to have the opportunity to portray such a complicated and controversial woman, Thatcher was undoubtedly formidable but I am relishing exploring beneath the surface and, dare I say, falling in love with the icon who, whether loved or despised, defined an era."

 2020s

-In February 2021, Anderson started filming White Bird: A Wonder Story.
-It was initially scheduled to be released on September 16, 2022, but was later delayed to October 14, 2022.
-In September 2022, Lionsgate removed the film from its release schedule, however in January 2023, it was rescheduled for August of 2023.
-In November 2021 Anderson voiced the cat in Robin Robin, a stop-motion short Christmas film about a bird raised by mice who is questioning where she belongs.
+In February 2021, Anderson started filming White Bird.
+It was initially scheduled to be released on September 16, 2022, but after several delays was rescheduled for October 2024.
+In November 2021, Anderson voiced the cat in Robin Robin, a stop-motion short Christmas film about a bird raised by mice who is questioning where she belongs.
 Robin Robin was nominated for an Academy Award for Best Animated Short Film.
 In December 2021, she played Joanna, mother to Catherine the Great in season two of Hulu's The Great.